NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/merger.md

   * **What it does:** If Merged_file.csv already exists, this is removed.
 Then it uses `ReadCsvData()` to read each provided csv-file into a buffer.
 The buffer is then written to a Merged_file.csv file.
 These are read in the order of the file-paths provided.

 * `MergeFromFolder(folderPath string, strat MergeStrat) error`
-  * **What it is**: A public function that takes one argument: A path to a folder, which in the default case, when adding the cache flag, is the cache folder itself.
+  * **What it is**: A public function that takes two arguments: A path to a folder, which in the default case, when adding the cache flag, is the cache folder itself; and an implementation of the MergeStrat interface.
   * **What it does**: If the cache folder exists, it reads all files from said folder, and appends them to cachePaths.
 It then checks whether or not cachePaths contain anything, and if so, merges the file with `MergeCSV(cachePaths)`.

 The merger also has the interface for merging strategies: